birch-framework/birch-parent/birch-security-oauth-spring/README.md

       ```
    4. Annotate JAX-RS resource implementation class's methods with [`@PreAuthorize`](https://docs.spring.io/spring-security/site/docs/current/api/org/springframework/security/access/prepost/PreAuthorize.html)

-At Spring Boot time, Birch Security OAuth2 will load one instance of each `@Path @Service` annotated JAX-RS service, one per OAuth2 realm specified in
+At Spring Boot application startup, Birch Security OAuth2 will load one instance of each `@Path @Service` annotated JAX-RS service, one per OAuth2 realm specified in
 Birch Security OAuth2 configurations.
 Resources in each realm are attached to the CXF Bus by the base path provided within each realm's configuration.
 The
 Bearer token for each realm is evaluated per that realm's configurations.
 Therefore, it is possible each realm must have its own `GrantedAuthoritiesBuilder`
-in case each realm's IdP provide roles in a different manner than others.
+in case each realm's IdP provides roles in a different manner than others.

+It is strongly recommended to employ a somewhat short-lived caching strategy for the [`UserDetailsService.loadUserByUsername`](https://docs.spring.io/spring-security/site/docs/current/api/org/springframework/security/core/userdetails/UserDetailsService.html#loadUserByUsername(java.lang.String))
+implementation, since this method may be called many times, once per each API request.